-We can’t tell you how many friends died for this amazing grilled mexican street corn recipe.
-You guys, seriously this is what Summer is all about: making the best corn dishes to share with all your friends.
+We can’t tell you how many friends raved over this amazing grilled Mexican street corn recipe.
+You guys, seriously this is what Summer is all about: making this creamy and flavorful elotes corn recipe to share with all your friends.

 Best Mexican Street Corn Recipe